Cornwall is a place rich in myth and legend, and the Cornish people are born storytellers.

 They also inspired a limited edition Mazed Tales book, available from South East Cornwall libraries.

 MAZED NORTH retold and reillustrated North Cornish tales.

 If you've lost something; your keys, your pen, or your way on the moor...Or, if you've forgotten what you were going to say or what you went upstairs for... you'll have been MAZED BY THE PISKIES.
 The only way to cure the piskies' maze is to TURN YOUR POCKETS INSIDE OUT.

-The tales on the Mazed website are there to be retold - read them or watch the animations a few times and you will be able to tell the tales in your own words.
+The tales on the Mazed website are there to be retold - tell them and make them your own.

 PREPARE TO BE AMAZED.